M-Files/Developer-Portal/Built-In/External-Object-Type-Data-Source/Custom/index.md

 ### Deploying the Data Provider and updating M-Files

-<p class="note">Editing the computer registry can cause significant harm to your computer.
-Taking these steps must be done at your own risk.</p>
+Editing the computer registry can cause significant harm to your computer.
+Taking these steps must be done at your own risk.
+{:.note}

 To register the custom Object Type Data Source, we must add a new key to the registry: